GinKrl/GinKrl/README.md

 Gian Karl C. Minglana

 ## **Education**
-- Bachelor of Science in Information Technology
+- 2nd Year Bachelor of Science in Information Technology (Current)

 ## **Certifications**
 **- Guide to Fullstack Development - From Zero to Hero**